Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You can do several things to help yourself breathe more easily:

 Eat a healthy diet and avoid sodium (salt).
 Keeping your sodium intake at a minimum is more than just not adding salt to food.
 Many prepared and fast foods already have high amounts of sodium added, so it is important to read the nutritional information on packaging.
 Since water and salt tend to travel together, limiting your sodium intake will reduce the amount of fluid your body retains.
-Talk with your health care provider about the best ways for you to limit sodium intake.
+Talk with your healthcare provider about the best ways for you to limit sodium intake.
+You may have to reduce the number of meals you eat out.

 Pay attention to what your body is telling you.
 If you become fatigued during an activity, stop and rest.
 You can always postpone finishing a task that wears you out.

-Talk with your health care provider about what level of activity is appropriate for you.
-Your provider can help you gauge what you can and can't do.
+Talk with your healthcare provider about what level of activity is appropriate for you.
+Your healthcare provider can help you gauge what you can and can't do.